How to Create an Effective Disability Compliance Program

 • Does your plan address human capital and funding needs for Section 508 compliance activities, and support needed from other groups within the company?

 The needs assessment provides valuable input and necessary information creating buy-in from people with disabilities and demonstrating the company’s commitment to the program.
 Participation in the needs assessment must be a collaborative effort with people with and without disabilities.
-Including everyone in the dialogue will provide identification of needed accommodations, barriers, challenges, etc., Inclusion of everyone involved within the dialogue will provide opportunities to think beyond their own experiences and creates enhanced understanding.
+Including everyone in the dialogue will provide identification of needed accommodations, barriers, challenges, etc. Inclusion of everyone involved within the dialogue will provide opportunities to think beyond their own experiences and creates enhanced understanding.
 Engaging with total diversity of thought has a much greater chance of creating solution-based outcomes.

 Be Empathetic